LiamLlamazares/math_blog/_posts/2022-11-03-Mallaivin-Calculus-6.md

 Proof.
 Suppose that $D\U tX$ is progressively measurable.
-Then, using the previously studied divergence property (link) and the fact that the Skorohod integral is an extension of the Itô integral (link) gives
+Then, using the previously studied divergence [property](https://nowheredifferentiable.com/2022-07-02-Malliavin-Calculus-4/#:~:text=be%20a-,stochastic,-process%20such%20that) and the fact that the
+Skorohod integral is an extension of the Itô integral (link) gives